Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-First, suppose that there exists a ceiling edge $\hat{e} \in S$ whose edge index is the index-successor index of $e$.
-Then the next state, next symbol, and next tier are uniquely determined by $\hat{e}$.
-Hence, the edge $e'$, which is the index-successor of $\hat{e}$ on the walk $W+e$, can be extended directly without verification.
+First, suppose $\ipred_{W'}(e')$ belongs to $S$ for some computation walk $W'$.
+Then, the edge index of the ceiling edge $\hat{e} \in S$ is identical to the next edge index of $e$ (and thus to the index of $e'$), which is uniquely determined by $\min\{\indexOf(v),$ $\nextIndex(v)\}$.
+Then the next state, next symbol, and next tier of $e$ are uniquely determined by $e$ and $\hat{e}$.
+These correspond to the state, symbol, and tier of $e'$, respectively.
+Hence, the edge $e'$, being the index-successor of $\hat{e}$ on the walk $W+e$, can be extended directly without verification.